 How to Build a Cosmetology Portfolio That Will Leave a Lasting Impression.

-If you’re in the market to start or even just switch up your beauty career or if you’re looking to spruce up your already established portfolio, follow these simple steps to building the perfect beauty presentation and leave a lasting impression.
+Follow these simple steps to building the perfect beauty presentation and leave a lasting impression.

 1.)
-Create a Heart Throb Photo Gallery
+Create an Amazing Photo Gallery

 An interview is one of the very few times where it is acceptable to brag about yourself a little bit.
 Your photos only tell half of your story whereas your experience tells the rest.